Max Schönhaus

 Max Schönhaus (born 1 August 2007) is a German tennis player.
-He has a career-high ATP singles ranking of No. 820, achieved on 27 October 2025.
+He has a career-high ATP singles ranking of No. 287 achieved on 21 September 2026 and a best doubles ranking of No. 614 achieved on 8 June 2026.

-Schönhaus became a junior Grand Slam champion in the Boys' doubles at the 2024 Wimbledon Championships.
-He reached an ITF junior combined ranking of No. 2 on 27 October 2025.
+Schönhaus won the Junior doubles title at the 2024 Wimbledon Championships.

 Early life

-He is from Niederense in Ense.
+Schönhaus is from Niederense in Ense.
 He trained at the TNB-TennisBase Hannover.

-Career
+Junior career

-In 2021, he won the European U14 Masters tournament in Monte Carlo, defeating compatriot Justin Engel.
+In 2021, Schönhaus won the European U14 Masters tournament in Monte Carlo, defeating compatriot Justin Engel.

-Alongside Alexander Razeghi he reached the semi finals of the boys' doubles at the 2024 French Open.
-Alongside Razeghi, he subsequently won the boys' doubles at the 2024 Wimbledon Championships, defeating top-seeded pair Federico Cinà and Maxim Mrva in the semi final, and Czech pair Jan Kumstát and Jan Klimas in straight sets in the final.
+Alongside Alexander Razeghi, he reached the semifinals of the boys' doubles at the 2024 French Open.
+Subsequently, the pair lifted a Grand Slam Junior title at the 2024 Wimbledon Championships, defeating top-seeded pair Federico Cinà and Maxim Mrva in the semifinal, and Czechs Jan Kumstát and Jan Klimas in the final.

-He reached the final of the boys' singles at the 2025 French Open, where he was beaten in three sets by compatriot Niels McDonald for the title.
+Schönhaus reached the final of the boys' singles at the 2025 French Open, where he was beaten in three sets by compatriot Niels McDonald for the title.
+Later that season, he was a semifinalist at the 2025 Wimbledon Championships, where he lost to eventual champion, Bulgarian Ivan Ivanov, in two tiebreaks.

+He had good results on ITF junior circuit, maintaining a 102–52 singles win-loss record and he reached and ITF junior combined ranking of world No. 2 on 27 October 2025.

+Professional career

-He made his ATP Tour main draw debut at the 2025 Halle Open in the doubles competition, partnering Jan-Lennard Struff.
+Schönhaus made his ATP Tour main draw debut at the 2025 Halle Open in the doubles competition, partnering Jan-Lennard Struff.

-He was a semi-finalist at the 2025 Wimbledon Championships where he faced Bulgarian Ivan Ivanov, losing in two tiebreaks.